Berkeley-Speech-Group/sylber/README.md

 1. Distribute inference package

 ### 01/22/2025
-1. Sylber is accepted in ICLR 2025!
+1. Sylber is accepted at ICLR 2025!

 ### 12/25/2024
 1. Initial code release with training and inference pipelines.